teerasej/nextflow-github-copilot-learning/labs/react-typescript/github-copilot-contents/activate-codespace.md

 1. Clone the forked repository
 2. Install Node.js 18+ from [nodejs.org](https://nodejs.org)
 3. Install VS Code with GitHub Copilot extension
+4. Navigate to the photo-gallery directory: `cd photo-gallery`
-4. Run `npm install` in the project directory
+5. Run `npm install` in the project directory
-5. Run `npm start` to start the development server
+6. Run `npm run dev` to start the development server

 ## Next Steps